-3.2.3 Comma-separated Lists
+3.2.2 Comma-separated Lists

 For strings that are defined to contain comma-separated lists, the format is defined as follows.
 Between every pair of successive items in a comma-separated list there MUST be a separator.
 The separator MUST include exactly one comma character, and MAY also include one or more whitespace characters before or after the comma.
 The entire separator, including any whitespace characters, MUST NOT be considered part of the list items it separates.
 The last item in a comma-separated list MUST NOT be followed with a separator.
 Individual items in a comma-separated list MUST NOT be followed with a separator.
 Individual items in a comma-separated list MUST NOT be considered part of the list items in a comma-separated list MUST NOT be followed with a separator.
 Individual items in a comma-separated list MUST NOT be comma character within them.
-Any whitespace or comma characters within an item value MUST be escaped using percent-encoding as specified in Section 2.1/RFC 3986 [7].
+Any whitespace or comma characters within an item value MUST be escaped using percent-encoding as specified in Section 2.1/RFC 3986 [5].

+It is possible to create a list of lists, although other solutions SHOULD be preferred when possible.
 If a string contains a list of lists, the rules of the previous paragraph imply that the comma separators of the inner list will be percent encoded.
 For example, a three element list with elements "a", "b,c" (a two element list) and "d" could be represented as "a,b%2Cc,d".
-In order to avoid the need to percent encode the inner separators, inner lists MAY be "protected" by placing them within square brackets, e.g. the above list could be represented as "a,[b,c],d".
-In order to avoid ambiguity (an ACS that didn't understand the new syntax would interpret "a,[b,c],d" as the four element list "a", "[b", "c]", "d"), the data type and/or parameter definition MUST explicitly state that the new syntax is supported (A.2.3.1, A.2.7.1).
+In order to avoid the need to percent encode the inner separators, inner lists MAY be "protected" by placing them within square brackets, e.g., the above list could be represented as "a,[b,c],d".
+In order to avoid ambiguity (a Controller that didn't understand the new syntax would interpret "a,[b,c],d" as the four element list "a", "[b", "c]", "d"), the data type and/or parameter definition MUST explicitly state that the new syntax is supported (A.2.3.1, A.2.7.1).

-3.2.4 Parameters that Reference Parameters or Objects
+3.2.3 Parameters that Reference Parameters or Objects

 For string parameters that are defined to contain the hierarchical Path Name of an object (or for each item in parameters that are defined to contain comma-separated lists of object Path Names), the representation of the object name MUST NOT include a trailing "dot."
-An example of a parameter of this kind in the TR-098 [3] InternetGatewayDevice:1 data model is InternetGatewayDevice.Layer3Forwarding.DefaultConnectionService.
+An example of a parameter of this kind in the TR- 181i2 [10] Device:2 data model is Device.InterfaceStack.{i}.LowerLayer.
 For this parameter, the following is an example of a properly formed value: